 In terms of the main areas of improvement, the inspection team identified the following key areas of focus:

-There is no doubt that as a first inspection, DBS JP performed very well and the second shows continued progress in the right direction.
-Bearing in mind that DBS has been open since 2005 and waited 9 years to achieve the Outstanding rating from the KHDA, it will be interesting to see if, and how quickly, DBS JP can catch up.
+There is no doubt that at its third inspection, DBS JP has performed very well.
+Addressing the next step up to Outstanding will require still further investment in the development of students and staff.
+Bearing in mind that the original DBS has been open since 2005 and waited 9 years to achieve the Outstanding rating from the KHDA, it will be interesting to see how quickly, DBS JP can catch up.